geohemex/run_analysis/README.md

 # run_analysis
 #Final Project Getting and Cleaning Data
-Accroding to the instructions, the code must do:
+Accroding to the instructions, the code must:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.